MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingShieldedPlug/README.md

 	* sensor_ID (useful for tracing from which sensor the data comes from)
 	* "parent" producer member (so as to reuse "abstract" producer code)
 * methods
-	* initialisation method (will propagate initialization order to "parent" and perform sensor-specific initialization (if any))
+	* initialization method (will propagate initialization order to "parent" and perform sensor-specific initialization (if any))
 	* adapter configuration function
 		* with signature matching the one of the pointer to production function in the "parent" producer struct
 		* used as an adapter method to call a more specialized configuration function that can set implementation-specific info (such as pointer to Shielded Plug database)